LaetitiaDall/quartz-watch-diagnostics/README.md

 5. Send pulses to the coil to verify the operation of the watch.

 # How to get the source code to make this work ?
-The source code for the microprocessor is not free.
+The source code for both microprocessors is not free.
 Contact me here: laetitia.dall@gmail.com